• Skip to primary navigation

 For example, machine learning allows Oracle Analytics Cloud to aggregate data related to a student’s academic performance and predict whether that student will successfully graduate.
 This data can be scaled to look at the forecasted graduation rates of an entire department, campus, or of the entire institution itself.

 This allows institutions to understand their data at a department, campus, or institution-wide scale.
-With more data on hand, institutions can make necessary informed decisions to drive their progress.
+With more data on hand, institutions can make the necessary informed decisions to drive their progress.

 Are There Other Ways that Machine Learning Can Be Used in Higher Ed?